Callide, Queensland: Education

 There are no schools in Callide.
 The nearest government primary schools are Mount Murchison State School in neighbouring Mount Murchison to the south-east and Biloela State School in Biloela to the south.
 The nearest government secondary school is Biloela State High School in Biloela.

+Attractions

+Kilburnie Homestead at 531 Argoon Kilburnie Road hold a number of open days each year.